Oprah Winfrey Reveals Secret To 40-Year Friendship With Gayle King: ‘A True Friend Can’t Be Jealous Of You’

 Ahead of Oprah and Gayle’s first-ever O cover together, Gayle marveled over the honor, joking to her CBS This Morning co-hosts to ask if anyone “checked with Oprah” for the shared cover space.
 According to Entertainment Tonight, Oprah has posed for almost every single O magazine cover by herself—more than 230 cover shots.

 Oprah and Gayle first met in 1976 when they worked together in the ens department at a Baltimore, Maryland TV station.
-In the decades since, Gayle has been a frequent fixture on Oprah’s TV shows and she was behind a lavish surprise 50th birthday bash for her bestie in 2004.
+In the decades since, Gayle has been a frequent fixture on Oprah’s TV shows and she was behind a lavish surprise 50th birthday bash for her best friend in 2004.
 The duo’s adorable adventures, including a cross-country road trip and Yosemite camping trek, were documented on The Oprah Winfrey Show.